JadMohammadHajali/JadMohammadHajali/README.md

 <div align="center">

-🔧 Technologies I'm Learning:**python,algorithms,Data Structure,objective oriented**
+🔧 Technologies I'm Learning:**python, algorithms, Data Structure, objective oriented**

  💡 Let's Connect: I'm always eager to collaborate and learn from others.
 Feel free to reach out if you want to chat about development, share tips, or work on a project together!